andycol/sorthero/README.md

 # SortHero

 A powerful media file organizer that automatically renames and sorts your movies and TV shows using TMDB and TVDB data.
+This is still in beta but works really well, i will add some improvements

 ## Features